OpShow will return in October 2022!

-The pages of Opflow, AWWA’s award-winning operations publication, come to life this November as the OpShow!
-This two-day virtual event is focused on providing practical ideas for water and wastewater system operations, with topics ranging from utility case studies to technology solutions.
-Thanks to generous sponsor support, OpShow will be offered free to all attendees, providing an unprecedented opportunity to engage, share best practices, and discover practical solutions for continuous improvement.
+The pages of Opflow, AWWA’s award-winning operations publication, come to life as the OpShow!
+This two-day virtual event will focus on providing practical ideas for water and wastewater system operations, with topics ranging from utility case studies to technology solutions.

-Program details will be released this summer, with topics from the following tracks:
+2021 Program contained topics from the following tracks:

 Drinking water treatment plant operators strive to provide the highest quality possible in their delivered product, but they must be tenacious in their approach.
 This two-day track will explore best practices for protecting and monitoring source water as well as optimizing all aspects of water treatment.

 Preserving and maintaining water distribution and wastewater collection systems are vital for keeping local populations safe and healthy.
 This two-day track will examine how operators can improve many system components as well as prevent issues that can negatively affect water quality and system reliability.

 Small systems represent a large number of utilities with highly varied characteristics and limited resources.
 This full-day track will help small system operators and managers meet the challenges they face and find the support they need.